jaredevans/pii-scrub/README.md

 Phone: (555) 789-1234
 Relation: Spouse

-8. Internal Notes (For Processing Only)
+7. Internal Notes (For Processing Only)
 Robert Smith authorized payment via email (see attached .eml) Dr. Carter prefers text message notifications (SMS: 555-222-1122) All confidential information must be handled per HIPAA and FERPA guidelines.

+# Test password with blank line after
+Password:

+SuperSecretShouldNotBeScrubbed

 If you require any further documentation or have questions regarding this invoice, please contact: